JetBrains/kotlin-web-site/pages/roadmap.md

 ### Completed items

-We've **completed** the following items from the roadmap that was published in October 2020:
+We've **completed** the following items from the roadmap that we published in October 2020:

 * ✅ Compiler core: [Bootstrap the new compiler (make the new Kotlin compiler compile itself)](https://youtrack.jetbrains.com/issue/KT-42285)
 * ✅ Kotlin/Native: [Runtime performance: improve object allocation times](https://youtrack.jetbrains.com/issue/KT-42295)